wajeht/powerlifting.gg/README.md

 > [!Important]
 > Why not `Typescript`?
 >
 > Talk is cheap.
-Submit `PR` instead!
-> You're more then welcome to convert this whole project into `Typescript`
+Submit `PR` instead.
+You're more then welcome to convert this whole project into `Typescript`!

 # 💻 Development